jerry-lu-9999/EventGroup/README.md

 The app also uses Core Data to persist between app launches.

+## Animation

+When you scroll down, the table view cells will appear gradually

 ## Build and Deployment target

 This project is built in Xcode 12.4